fabd/kanji-koohii/doc/Installation.md

 The next step will create and populate the `src/vendor/` subfolder:

 > :point_right: &nbsp; Note!
-Composer's [autoloader optimizations](https://getcomposer.org/doc/articles/autoloader-optimization.md#autoloader-optimization) are enabled, therefore after adding or renaming any PSR-4 class, you'll need to re-run `composer install` for the autoloader to recognize it.
+If you are adding a new php class, you may have to run `composer dump-autoload` to pick up the new files.

     composer install